-Koye has an international commercial practice which encompasses shipping (wet and dry), international trade, energy, insurance, and aviation.
+Koye has an international commercial practice which encompasses shipping, international trade, energy, insurance, and aviation.
 He also has a particular interest in issues engaging insolvency, equitable principles, and unjust enrichment.
 He regularly appears in the High Court and has also appeared in the Court of Appeal.

 Prior to joining Quadrant Chambers, Koye worked in the litigation team (EMENA) of an energy multinational between 2012 and 2014.
-During that time, he advised on various matters including historical misallocation of processed oil and gas under a Production Sharing Agreement, interpretation of gas price review clauses in long-term gas supply agreements, and the purchase of assets in the administration of a joint venture partner.
-He was also involved (as advocate) in several multi-million dollar arbitrations, including:
+During that time, he advised on various matters including historical misallocation of processed oil and gas under a Production Sharing Agreement, interpretation of gas price review clauses in long- term gas supply agreements, and the purchase of assets in the administration of a joint venture partner.
+He also acted in several multi-million dollar arbitrations, including:

 Koye also worked at the Court of Appeal before joining Chambers, serving as the Judicial Assistant to the Chancellor, Sir Terence Etherton, for two terms.
 He was also a Visiting Tutor at King’s College London where he taught Contract Law, and the Law of Trusts and Equitable Remedies.

 Koye’s shipping work encompasses all types of charterparty and bill of lading disputes.
 He has acted as junior counsel (led by Simon Croall QC) in a multi-million-dollar arbitration dispute concerning the effect on a time charterparty of a prolonged detention of a vessel by Venezuelan local authorities.
-The case raised issues of frustration and the construction of off-hire clauses.
-He also appeared in the subsequent attempt by Charterers to appeal the award (without permission) pursuant to a clause that conferred an express right of appeal on a question of law in ST Shipping and Transport Pte Ltd v Space Shipping Ltd EWHC 880 (Comm).
+The case raised issues of frustration, causation, and the construction of off-hire clauses.
+He has also appeared in two subsequent attempts to appeal partial final awards made in the arbitration proceedings pursuant to a clause conferring an express right of appeal on a question of law in ST Shipping and Transport Pte Ltd v Space Shipping Ltd EWHC 880 (Comm) and EWHC 2808 (Comm).

 He also acted in Regulus Ship Services Pte Ltd v Lundin Services BV EWHC 2674 (Comm) – (led by Yash Kulkarni) This was a case arising out of the towage of an FPSO from Tunisia, through the Cape of Good Hope, on to Labuan, Malaysia.
 It raised issues as to the proper construction and operation of a towage contract on BIMCO Towcon form.